Your Ultimate Guide to Belgium: Brussels, Bruges, & Antwerp

 Outside Antwerpen Centraal; June 2019

-Inside is a fun place to get lost, too.
+Inside the train station in Antwerp is a fun place to get lost, too.

 Exploring inside Antwerpen Centraal; June 2019

-P.S. – they’ve got a bio markt inside, so if you’re into the hip and trendy chocolate bars that don’t exist in the U.S. like I am, prepare to blow the euros that you just pulled out of the ATM here.
+P.S. – they’ve got a bio markt inside the Antwerp train station, so if you’re into the hip and trendy chocolate bars that don’t exist in the U.S. like I am, prepare to blow the Euros that you just pulled out of the ATM here in the train station terminal.

 I hope this helped you decide where to go and what to do in Belgium.
 If you’re looking for other things to do in Europe, click here.